-Select Enable or Disable.
-This is an option for load balancing.
+Wireless | Select 2.4GHz band: Connection | Select Enable or Disable.
+This is an option for load Limit: balancing.
 This determines whether to limit the number of users accessing this device.
 The exact number is entered in the User Limit field below.
 This feature allows the user to share the wireless network traffic and the client using multiple APs.
-If this function is enabled, when the number of users exceeds this value, the DAP-3340 will not allow clients to associate with the AP.
+If this function is enabled and when the number of users exceeds this value, or the network utilization of this AP exceeds the percentage that has been specified, the DAP-2360 will not allow clients to associate with the AP.
+User Limit: Set the maximum amount of users that are allowed access (zero to 64 users) to the device using the specified wireless band.

-User Limit (0-64):

-Set the maximum amount of users that are allowed access (0-64 users).
-To use this feature, the Connection Limit above must be enabled.
-For most users, a limit of 10 is recommended.
 The default setting is 20.
+11n Use the drop-down menu to Enable the 11n Preferred function.
+The wireless clients with 802.11n Preferred: protocol will have higher priority to connect to the